 Quite a few of the worst “weeds” that I’ve encountered are plants we deliberately planted.
 We sought out Italian arum (Arum italicum) for its beautiful wintergreen foliage and didn’t think much about its flowers or fruit.
 Some years later we realized the plants not only increased by producing tiny, almost impossible to dig out bulblets, they also increased by seed.
 Now Italian arum has invaded our woodland garden leaving me determined never again to plant anything I can’t kill.

 Some weeds get established despite our efforts to exclude them.
 The more you know about the weeds in your garden, the better able you will be to remove them.
+Here is a chart of many common weeds to help you identify these.
 Annual weeds are often easy to pull, but need to be removed promptly before releasing the abundant seeds they typically produce.
 I’ve found that 20 percent of vinegar kills most annual weeds.
 Perennial weeds are usually top killed, but often require a second vinegar application.
 Corn gluten is an organic pre-emergent herbicide that stops many, but not all annual weeds from germinating.
 I’ve learned which weeds pre-emergents kill at N.C.
 State’s “Weeds of Container Nurseries” website.

 In her excellent book “My Weeds,” Sarah Stein, describes weeding as “finicky work” requiring “an overestimation of the importance of detail, a near-sighted view of things.”
 I would add that weeding, like editing, also requires a firm grasp of the subject matter.
 Stein’s book, written about her New England garden, ignited my fascination with weeds and provided the foundation I needed to learn about the weeds in my Triangle garden.